feudalnate/Original-Xbox-Gamesave-Resigners/XboxHDKey.md

 ### Option 1: Modded console (softmod or hardmod)
 ------

 Using a modded console the XboxHDKey can be obtained through software alone.
-Various dashboards and tools such as UnleashX dashboard, EvolutionX dashboard, Xbox Media Center, ConfigMagic, and various other applications will make this information available at a glace
+Various dashboards and tools such as UnleashX dashboard, EvolutionX dashboard, Xbox Media Center, ConfigMagic, and various other applications will make this information available at a glance

 ![Image](https://i.imgur.com/d9GiC03.png)